barrehnathan/alx_html_css/README.md

-These are the basics of html
+These are the basic of html